Share this Article

 If the answer to questions like these is “yes," Circosta says the burden of those costs typically goes to the seller.
 And if his clients do need to update their furnishings in a significant way, he drafts a proposal to stage an apartment with pieces from a rental company such as Cort Furnishings.
-(He estimates the cost for staging a studio for three months at about $1,500, with a three bedroom running as much as $7,500.
+(He estimates the cost for staging a studio for three months at about $1,500, with a two-bedroom running as much as $7,500.
 “If you price the apartment right you should be able to sell within three months,” he says.
 Even in those circumstances, Circosta is spending several hundred dollars of his own on additional decorative items.)

 Lindsay Owen of Compass (yet another agent who has helped clients stage with pieces from her storage space stash) says staging can be an essential part of a selling strategy, such as when an apartment is vacant, or other apartments in the same building are staged.
 “It’s important to stage if it’s required,” she says.
 (Like Circosta, Owen says the cost of major improvements like painting or finishing floors falls squarely on the owner.)

 Of course, not everyone has the cash upfront to make their home look shelter-magazine ready.
 To address that funding issue, Compass has introduced a new program in October of last year, “Compass Concierge,” through which Compass covers the cost of various home improvements (everything from deep cleaning to staging to decluttering and more), and then invoices sellers for the total cost of the work, with no additional fees, at the time of closing.